Skip to content

 van der hagen safety razor

-The Van Der Hagen (VDH) short handle twist-to-open (TTO) razor retains its spot as “the bottom of the top” in this list.
-Its appearance is due to its wide availability in “brick and mortar” stores in the US (such as Target and Walmart) and on Amazon.
+The Van Der Hagen (VDH) short handle twist-to-open (TTO) razor is replacing the King C. Gillette razor (#9 above) in “brick and mortar” stores in the US (such as Target and Walmart) and on Amazon.

 Quality-wise, this razor does not compete well with any of the other razors on this list, but it is also the least-expensive razor on this list.
 Visually it looks like a throw-back to Gillette “butterfly” TTO razors of the 1960’s but do not expect the same kind of ruggedness.